Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

-where $i$ runs through the non-frozen vertices and $\alpha$ through the non-frozen arrows of $Q$.
+where $\alpha$ runs through non-frozen arrows of $Q$.
 A {\em potential} $W$ on $(Q,F)$ is a potential on $Q$.
-The {\em relative Jacobian algebra} associated with the ice quiver with potential $(Q,F,W)$ is the quotient of the completed path algebra associated with the quiver $Q$ by the closure of the ideal generated by the cyclic derivatives $\del_{\alpha}W$, where $\alpha$ runs through the non-frozen arrows of $Q$.
+The {\em relative Jacobian algebra} associated with the ice quiver with potential $(Q,F,W)$ is the quotient of the completed path algebra $kQ$ by the closure of the ideal generated by $\del_{\alpha}W$, $\alpha \in Q_1 \setminus F_1$.
 We consider $Q$ as a graded quiver concentrated in degree $0$.
-If $d$ equals $2$ or $3$, let $\ol{Q}_F$ be the graded quiver obtained from $Q$ by adding an arrow $\alpha^*\colon j \to i$ of degree $2-d$ for each non-frozen arrow $\alpha\colon i \to j$ and a loop $t_i$ of degree $1-d$ at each non-frozen vertex $i$.
-The {\em $d$-dimensional relative Ginzburg dg algebra} associated with the ice quiver with potential $(Q,F,W)$ is the completed dg path algebra associated with the graded quiver $\ol{Q}_F$ with the differential given by
+If $d$ equals $2$ and $W$ vanishes or $d$ equals $3$, let $\bar{Q}_F$ be the graded quiver obtained from $Q$ by adding an arrow $\alpha^*\colon j \to i$ of degree $2-d$ for each non-frozen arrow $\alpha\colon i \to j$ and a loop $t_i$ of degree $1-d$ at each non-frozen vertex $i$.
+The {\em $d$-dimensional relative Ginzburg dg algebra} associated with the ice quiver with potential $(Q,F,W)$ is the completed dg path algebra $k\bar{Q}_F$ with the differential determined by

-where $\alpha$ runs through the non-frozen arrows of $Q$.
-Notice that the homology of degree $0$ of the $2$-dimensional relative Ginzburg dg algebra is the relative preprojective algebra and the homology of degree $0$ of the $3$-dimensional relative Ginzburg dg algebra is the relative Jacobian algebra.
-The {\em $d$-dimensional Ginzburg morphism} associated with the ice quiver with potential $(Q,F,W)$ is the morphism from the $(d-1)$-dimensional Ginzburg dg algebra associated with the quiver with potential $(F,0)$ to the $d$-dimensional relative Ginzburg dg algebra associated with the ice quiver with potential $(Q,F,W)$ which sends $e_i$ to $e_i$ and $\alpha$ to $\alpha$ and $\alpha^*$ to $\del_{\alpha}W$ and $t_i$ to $\sum_\alpha e_i(\alpha \alpha^*-\alpha^* \alpha)e_i$, where $\alpha$ runs through the non-frozen arrows of $Q$.
+where $\alpha$ runs through non-frozen arrows of $Q$.
+Note that the homology of degree $0$ of the $2$-dimensional relative Ginzburg dg algebra is the completed relative preprojective algebra and the homology of degree $0$ of the $3$-dimensional relative Ginzburg dg algebra is the relative Jacobian algebra.
+The {\em $d$-dimensional Ginzburg morphism} associated with the ice quiver with potential $(Q,F,W)$ is the morphism from the $(d-1)$-dimensional Ginzburg dg algebra associated with the quiver with potential $(F,0)$ to the $d$-dimensional relative Ginzburg dg algebra associated with the ice quiver with potential $(Q,F,W)$ which maps $e_i$ to $e_i$ and $\alpha$ to $\alpha$ and $\alpha^*$ to $-\del_{\alpha}W$ and $t_i$ to $\sum_\alpha e_i(\alpha \alpha^*-\alpha^* \alpha)e_i$, where $\alpha$ runs through non-frozen arrows of $Q$.